PLEASE BE AWARE THAT SOME OF THESE CLINICS HAVE BEEN SUBJECT TO CHANGE DUE TO CORONAVIRUS - PLEASE RING THE SURGERY FOR MORE INFORMATION

 Did you know we now offer a Sexual Health Clinic at the Practice?
 This includes contraceptive coil and implant fitting and removal.
 Please ring the surgery for more information.

 We now have an in-house physiotherapist.
-He will be based at the Little Ridge site and work all day on a Monday.
 You can book in directly to see him, no need to see a doctor first!
 The following criteria apply:

 • All soft tissue injuries, sprains,